chhuonso/Web-Fund-Coding-Dojo/README.md

 # Web-Fund-Coding-Dojo
 Hello and welcome to my README.✌🏽❤️
-What you see are my core assignments for CODING DOJO Web Fundamentals course These are sample of each files starting from day 1 with Coding Dojo in Web Fundamentals.
+What you see here are my core assignments for CODING DOJO Web Fundamentals course.
+ These are sample of each files starting from day 1 with Coding Dojo in Web Fundamentals.
 If its not here in the README, Please ignore those files 😂.
 There just practice and testing.

 <h2>Week1 - wk1day1</h2>